redhat-ai-tools/automcp/README.md

 The generation of MCP server is done through Jinja2 templating library and you can find the details about the generator and template under [templates](./automcp/templates/) directory.

+## ⚠️ Limitations

+- The MCP server registration with tools like Cursor or Claude must currently be done manually.
+- Only supports CLI tools with standard help output; highly custom or interactive CLIs may not be parsed correctly.
+- LLM-based extraction may occasionally misinterpret complex or ambiguous help texts.
+- Generated MCP servers may require manual review or adjustment for edge cases.
+- Performance and accuracy depend on the quality of the underlying LLM and help documentation.